BirdeeHub/birdeevim/README.md

 and will be managing debuggers with regular dap stuff when I get to it.
 Fully reproducble package management, reasonably non-painful config.

+You should only need to interact with flake.nix, and occasionally customPluginOverlay.nix.
+And the help.
+Other than that, it is all lua.

 To learn to use this flake and get an overview of how it works,

 see :help birdee.flake